patrikx3/angular-compile/README.md

 # Use case
 Dynamic compile components by a string template for Angular.
-You can provide a context, that you can use with anything (for clicking for free etc..)
+You can provide a context, that you can use with anything (response to events / clicking etc..)

 ## NPM